Azure/azure-sdk-for-net/sdk/storage/README.md

 # Azure Storage libraries for .NET

 Azure Storage is a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
 Azure Storage includes Blobs (objects), Queues, and Files.
+To understand more about the intent behind these v12 client libraries visit our Tech Community blog post, [Announcing the Azure Storage v12 Client Libraries](https://techcommunity.microsoft.com/t5/azure-storage/announcing-the-azure-storage-v12-client-libraries/ba-p/1482394).

 - [Azure.Storage.Blobs][blobs] is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data that does not adhere to a particular data model or definition, such as text or binary data.